 The Classification of Tree Reproduction Methods

 Although there are innumerable combinations, for simplification I will list the six general reproduction methods listed by silviculturist D.M.
-Smith in his book, The Practice of Sylviculture.
+Smith in his book, The Practice of Silviculture.
 Smith's book has been studied by foresters for decades and used as a proven, practical and widely accepted guide at the point where a timber harvest is necessary and where natural or artificial regeneration is the desired replacement.

 These methods have traditionally been called "high-forest" methods which produce stands originating from a remaining natural (using a high or aerial) seed source.
 The clear cutting method is one exception where artificial planting, vegetative regeneration or seeding is necessary when the cut area limits complete reproductive tree seeding.